 You have got to explore his site a bit to find the off perspectives.
 He has a huge collection of work archive.
 Including some lines that span giant buildings.
 Its pretty amazing.

+"This work examines what it means to monitor airwaves on patrol, listening in from the perspective of a westerner trained in the nuances of a foreign language, navigating the borders of translation.
 The piece has been created from a series of extensive interviews with a military linguist.
 His experiences as a spy and translator forever altered his listening skills and informed his desire to become an actor.
+The piece combines the forms of radio documentary and sound collage, and seeks insight into the psychological, moral, and ethical implications of this listening activity."

 "The history of Ortner & Ortner dates back to 1970.
 At that time Laurids Ortner, Manfred Ortner and Günther Zamp Kelp worked together in Düsseldorf as Haus-Rucker-Co.
 The projects they worked on over the following 15 years shifted programmatically between the areas of free art and architecture.
 Many of them anticipated later developments and had a sustained influence on tendencies and directions.
 Major themes, such as 'second nature' – the fusion of the naturally grown and the artificially created – or 'deconstruction' – the taking apart and new composition of buildings – were raised in an illustrative manner in projects and exhibitions."

-"...Other devices included a collection of bizarre helmets with colored visors, flashing lights and stereo headphones.
+Here are a few of their fantastic projects "...Other devices included a collection of bizarre helmets with colored visors, flashing lights and stereo headphones.
 These plastic headpieces, with the names 'Flyhead', 'Viewatomizer', 'Drizzler' and 'Environment Transformer' (all 1968), were said to isolate the wearer from the outside world.
 The helmets placed a buffer between the real world and the senses of the person inside."